JasonChow320/dot_config_lol/.config/nvim/README.md

 ## To set up

 Should automatically install everything, but if not, do :PackerSync
+Also need to install ripgrep for telescope

 ## Install nerd fonts